Technigo/project-music-releases-vite/README.md

 # Music Releases

-This weeks project was a new releases music album library made in React.
+This weeks project was a new releases music album library made in React that should connect to Spotify.
 It was the first project we've worked on with React.

 ### The Problem